-With congressional and ATF funding we have been able to establish Gunrunner groups.
-Gun trafficking to Mexico and other countries is a nationwide problem, one which ATF is attacking strategically as well as tactically.
+With congressional and

-As a result of the 2010
+ATF funding we have

-emergency supplemental
+been able to establish

-appropriation for border
+Gunrunner groups.
+Gun

-security, ATF received
+trafficking to Mexico and

-\$37.5 million.
-With this
+other countries is a nation-

-funding, I am announcing
+•As a result of the 2010 emergency supplemental appropriation for border security, ATF received \$37.5 million.
+With this funding, I am announcing today the formation of seven (7) additional Gunrunner groups dedicated to the comprehensive and strategic disruption of firearms trafficking into Mexico.
+These groups will be placed along traditional and newly-discovered firearms trafficking routes and hubs:

 - Sierra Vista, Ariz.

-- o Brownsville, Texas
+- Brownsville, Texas

 - o Dallas

-- o Las Vegas
+- Las Vegas

-- o Oklahoma City
+- Oklahoma City

-- o Atlanta
+- Atlanta

-- o Miami
+- Miami

-•With this increased footprint, ATF will be in a better position to stop the illegal flow of firearms from a national perspective and protect our citizens from the related violence.
+With this increased footprint, ATF will be in a better position to stop the illegal flow of firearms from a national perspective and protect our citizens from the related violence.